GoogleCloudPlatform/gcsfuse/docs/semantics.md

 if it is empty.
 So gcsfuse takes the simple route, and always allows a directory to be unlinked, even if non-empty.
 The contents of a non-empty directory that is unlinked are not deleted but simply become inaccessible—the placeholder object for the unlinked directory is simply removed.
+(Unless `--implicit_dirs` is set; see the section on implicit directories above.)

 ## Name conflicts